The Red Squirrel Trail is a popular family bike trail in the Isle of Wight.

 It gets the Thumbs Up from us.

 If you collect the cycles at the Lower Hyde Holiday Park, there are toilets plus a shop to buy food for the ride, and enjoy a picnic along the route.
+Alternatively, there are plenty of opportunities to explore the little villages and stop at cafes.
+Ice creams are also available at Sandown beach. ?

-Here’s where you can find The Red Squirrel Trail Loop.
+The Red Squirrel Trail Loop